schuchert/schuchert.github.io/_posts/2021-02-18-TimeTravel.md

 ### Override the Clock
-If you can get away with using a plain JUnit test, then you can construct your own Clock instance, and manually call the constructor of the HelloComponent.
+If you can get away with using a plain JUnit test, then you can construct your own`Clock`instance, and manually call the constructor of the`HelloComponent`.
 That's straightforward and a good option.

 If you're trying to get it to work in a spring context, it requires another